oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### enable_retry

 If you set this option, operations can be retried in the buffer.
 Default value is false.
-(Currently only flush command is supported)
+(Used for create/update/flush Blob operations)

 ### azure_object_key_format